Chiaki Omigawa

-Chiaki Omigawa (小見川 千明, Omigawa Chiaki) is a Japanese actress and voice actress.
+Chiaki Omigawa (小見川 千明, Omigawa Chiaki) is a Japanese actress.

 Career

 She entered a theatrical company at the age of 4 and started stage activities.
 After leaving the group at the age of 10, she continued auditioning after receiving her own audition.
 From 2006, she belonged to the Hirata agency.
 She debuted as a voice actress as the lead character Maka Albarn in Soul Eater.
 On December 31, 2016, she announced that she would leave her agency and go freelance.
 She has belonged to Crocodile since August 16, 2017.

 From March 1, 2025, she will become independent from Crocodile and become a freelancer.